FriendlyUser1/FriendlyUser1/README.md

 ---
 ### :technologist: About Me:

 :wave: Hi!
-I'm ciiro, a computer science student from the UK with experience in frontend web development.
+I'm ciiro, a computer science student from the UK with experience in full stack web development.

 - :chart_with_upwards_trend: I have a lot of experience with Javascript and node.js, and have made contributions to large applications with thousands of users.